johnx25bd/geoprompt/data/README.md

 # Data Processing Guide [WIP]

 This guide explains how to fetch, process, and store geospatial data from Overture Maps into PostGIS.
+This isn't an automated pipeline just yet, but it's a good starting point for anyone looking to get started with recreating the dataset, or adapting the code for other geographic regions.

 ## Prerequisites